Shavuot Lunch can be tricky:

 This Yom Tov we are hosting just one meal, Shavouot lunch.

-In this Shavuot lunch menu, as with all other menus, Here is my recommendation: Play up the Trademark ingredient (here: Dairy), but don’t play it up so much that it becomes repetitive and tiresome, or worse, prohibitively rich.
+In this Shavuot lunch menu, as with all other menus, Here is my recommendation: Play up the Trademark ingredient (here: Dairy), but don’t play it up so much that it becomes repetitive and tiresome.
+Or worse, prohibitively rich.
 Have a heart, will you?
-So if, as in this Shavuot menu, you have dairy ingredients starring in pasta, salad and lemon cake, I recommend you balance the rest of your menu with some fish and other pareve dishes, and call it a day.
+Take a look at this Shavuot lunch menu: If you have dairy ingredients starring in pasta, salad and lemon cake, then I recommend you balance the rest of your menu with some fish and other pareve dishes, and call it a day.

 Seaweed butter: Nothing to it, and delicious!